Dick Lundy (animator): Donald Duck

 Lundy was not the first to draw or even animate Donald Duck.
 The character was created by Swiss-born designer Albert Hurter and animated by Art Babbitt and Dick Huemer for the short film The Wise Little Hen (1934).
 This was Donald's first appearance, although the story offered little opportunity for character development.
 This would come in Donald's second appearance, Orphan's Benefit (also 1934), in which Lundy was the sole animator of Donald.
 According to common animation practice, the audio and voices of the film were recorded first and were then played for the animators to reference.
 In listening to voice actor Clarence Nash portray the Duck in Orphan's Benefit, Lundy said "[I] decided that [Donald] was an ego-show-off.
 If anything crossed him, he got mad and blew his top."

 Personal life

 Lundy was married three times.
-First marriage with Anne Lundy resulted in two biological children, after the divorce he moved to Toluca Lake California.
-In 1932 he married Juanita Sheridan who also worked at the Disney studio.
+His first marriage with Anne Lundy resulted in two children.
+The two divorced and he moved to Toluca Lake, Los Angeles.
+In 1932, he married Juanita Sheridan, who also worked at the Disney studio.
 This marriage was short and ended in divorce in 1934.

 By 1939, Lundy was remarried to Mabel Lundy.
-Together they had one daughter Llewellyn, resulting in three biological Lundy children.
+Together they had one daughter Llewellyn.